 Are you preparing to sell your home this spring?
 We can help you determine what things you should focus on and which things you can forget.
 You don’t have to spend thousands of dollars preparing your home to sell.
 Let our home selling experts customize a plan for you to get the most for your home while spending the least.
 Call us at (512) 827-8323 or email us at info@11OaksRealty.com to schedule a time for an in-home consultation.
 In the meantime, check out our Austin Home Seller section for more tips to help your home sell faster and for more money.

 What’s Your Austin Home Worth?

-Let our Market Snapshot help you get a good idea – instantly – without speaking to a Realtor.
-Our Market Snapshot tool will break down market activity, reveal recent sold prices and help you evaluate what your home might be worth in today’s market.
-Need a more qualified range of what your home is worth in today’s market?
+Need a more qualified range of what your home is worth in today’s market than what you can find online?
 Try our Qualified Home Evaluation where one of our home selling specialists will prepare a more detailed analysis for your home’s value.

 Leave a Reply